flasgger/flasgger/README.md

 @swag_from(specs_dict)
 def colors(palette):
-    """Example endpoint returning a list of colors by palette In this example the specification is taken from external YAML file
+    """Example endpoint returning a list of colors by palette In this example the specification is taken from specs_dict
     """
     ...
 ```